Prashant2002pd/Prashant2002pd/README.md

 - Software Development
 - Mobile App Development
 - Game Development
+- Web Development

 ## 📚 What I'm Learning
-Currently, I'm diving deeper into Flutter.
+Currently, I'm diving deeper into Next.js.

 ## 🎮 Let's Play!
 When I'm not coding, you'll probably find me immersed in the world of gaming.
 From creating games to enjoying the latest releases, I'm always up for a gaming adventure.